North Western Area Campaign: April–December 1942

 The 49th Fighter Group had been in combat for more than two months when the British prime minister announced on 28 May that he was sending three Spitfire squadrons to Australia.
 The squadrons chosen were No. 54 Squadron (RAF) and two Empire Air Training Scheme squadrons, Nos 452 and 457, both of which had been formed in Britain in June 1941.
 'The arrangement was that each squadron would receive sixteen aircraft as initial equipment and replacements at the rate of five aircraft per squadron per month.'
 23 Unfortunately the first consignment of forty-two Spitfires was diverted to the Middle East following the fall of Tobruk on 21 June.
 Almost four months were to pass before the second consignment of seventy-one Spitfires arrived in Australia.

 The large-scale daylight raids recommenced on 13 June and continued for four successive days.
 It was during the last of these raids, on 16 June, that the 49th Fighter Group suffered its first major set-back, losing five of its Kittyhawks while destroying only two enemy aircraft.
 The Americans still had some cause for celebration as Second Lieutenant Reynolds had managed to shoot down his fifth Japanese aircraft during operations in northern Australia.
 Reynolds thus became the first ace of the Australian campaign.
 Five other Allied pilots were to earn this distinction by the time the campaign ended in July 1944.
-It is not known if any Japanese pilots ever emerged as aces from this theatre of operations.
+It is unknown if any Japanese pilots emerged as aces from this theatre of operations.